-The stakeholders suggested that care must The plantation would be undertaken with the be given to protect fauna and flora during the preference of local species no exotic species will be construction phase. promoted.
-The fruit plants will be provided to locals to plant in their adobe only.
-The Stakeholder suggested that Emergency The duration of this training will be 3 days and will Preparedness and Response training should be free of cost.
-The training will guide the labor and be given. staff in emergency preparedness and response to the emergency at construction sites.
-The representative of the Agriculture The campsite would be confined to the minimum Department stated that irrigation channels area and away from areas of the water body. must be protected during the construction Permanent as well as seasonal water channels stage from contaminations.
-There is a risk of should be protected from any type of contamination disposal of waste construction material or during construction work.
-Monitoring of the water other waste material in a water channel bodies will strictly comply with SEQS. passing near the subproject area.
-The Stakeholder shows their concern Social and environmental teams briefed about the regarding the impacts during the construction mitigation measures that will adopt to control dust, stage on waste management and land noise, health and safety issues.
+The representative of the Agric culture The campsite would be confined to the minimum Department stated that irrigation cha annels area and away from areas of the water body. must be protected during the constru ruction Permanent as well as seasonal water channels stage from contaminations.
+There is a risk of should be protected from any type of contamination disposal of waste construction materi rial or during construction work.
+Monitoring of the water other waste material in a water ch hannel bodies will strictly comply with SEQS. passing near the subproject area.
+The Stakeholder shows their co oncern Social and environmental teams briefed about the regarding the impacts during the constru ruction mitigation measures that will adopt to control dust, stage on waste management and land noise, health and safety issues.
 There are no issues acquisition regarding land acquisition.
 If the issues occur, then these matters will be dealt with Revenue Department.
-The contractor shall dispose of the hazardous waste through EPA-certified contractors.
+II